 Socket has a public GitHub repository with 219 stars.

-Based on user reviews and social mentions, the most common pain points are: cost tracking, usage monitoring, token cost, spending limit.
+Based on user reviews and social mentions, the most common pain points are: down, API bill, anthropic bill, breaking.